nrobinson2000/robot-arm/README.md

 [Nathan Robinson](https://nrobinson.me) - Developed the software for the robot arm controller, and created an API to allow the arm to be controlled wirelessly.

-J Tarness - Designed the presentation for the for the project.
+J Tarness - Designed the presentation for the project.

 ## System Diagram